 Healing through harmony

 Want to make a difference through music?
 The master of music therapy degree helps you do just that.
 You join one of the most respected music therapy graduate programs in the country.
-Two tracks in the master of music therapy degree program are offered: Traditional graduate degree, and graduate and equivalency for those without an undergraduate degree in music therapy.
+Two tracks in the master of music therapy degree program are offered: Traditional and online graduate degree, and graduate and equivalency for those without an undergraduate degree in music therapy.

 Get your Master of Music Therapy degree